learn-co-curriculum/dsc-json-lab-v2-1/README.md

 assert "CANDNAME" in column_names and "TOTALPAY" in column_names
 ```

-Ok, now we know what each of the columns represents.
+Now we know what each of the columns represents.

 The columns we are looking for are called `CANDNAME` and `TOTALPAY`.
 Now that we have this list, we should be able to figure out which of the values in each record lines up with those column names.